 If one of your devices has VGA and the other has HDMI, then what you need is a VGA to HDMI adapter.
 Be careful, not every adapter will work.
 What you need is an adapter with external power, usually via micro USB.

 The USB cable can be plugged into either the laptop or the projector.
-The reason for the external power is because VGA uses analog signals, while HDMI uses digital, so an active conversion needs to take place.
+The reason for the external power is because VGA uses analogue signals, while HDMI uses digital, so an active conversion needs to take place.

 We recommend getting an adapter that has audio ports and running it between the laptop and projector or laptop to external speakers.
 VGA can’t carry audio signals.